batocera-linux/batocera.linux/batocera-Changelog.md

 - Support of Shanwan Twin USB Joystick (new revision)
 - Libretro-PS2 core
 - Force Feedback on RP5 & RPmini
+- vkQuake 1, 2 & 3 for systems that support Vulkan.
 ### Fixed
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering